kasp1/SuperFreight/README.md

 # SuperFreight

-> File transfer over HTTP.
+File transfer over HTTP.
 Transfer files between computers.
-Mac, Windows, Linux, Android, etc. Local file transfer, Wi-Fi, LAN, free, open source.
+Mac, Windows, Linux, Android, iPhone etc. Local file transfer, Wi-Fi, LAN, free, open source.

+### Features
+- Runs in web browser, opens on any modern device.
+- Upload and download.
+- Simple use.
+Run in a directory you want to share files from/to.
+- Download and upload multiple files simultaneously.
+- Large files no problem.
+- No carrier data usage, runs over your local network.

 ## Installation and usage